 The two products are very much alike it’s only that the Editor is more feature-packed and includes an updated interface (ribbon menu & touch optimized UI).
-The PDF Editing features however require one to buy a license, otherwise the rest of the features are free.
+The PDF Editing features however require one to buy a licence, otherwise the rest of the features are free.

 That said, for what we want to do here today you don’t have to upgrade to the new PDF Editor.
 The features we’ll be making use of are exactly the same in both.

 This is however temporary and does not change the actual background color in the PDF.
 It merely overrides the colors used.

 Customize PDF Background Color

-1. Go to the program’s preferences by pressing Ctrl+K on your keyboard.
+- Go to the program’s preferences by pressing Ctrl+K on your keyboard.

-To create a custom color scheme, just select your color preferences under Page Background color and Text color.
+- To create a custom color scheme, just select your color preferences under Page Background color and Text color.
 If your PDF has lines, you can also set the colors for the Line Art.

-Define a Color Scheme
+Defining a Color Scheme

-Now if you’re like me, you may also consider going a step further and changing the color scheme of the program’s UI.
+Now, if you’re like me, you may also consider going a step further and changing the color scheme of the program’s UI.

 This way you can have an overall color scheme or a night-mode as it’s in my case.
 To do that, in the Preferences go to Customize UI and select the colors you wish for the Window, Text, Face etc.